 TABLE B4.
-Percentage of the 2016 survey catch in 1 inch size bins from 26 to 32 inches based on numbers of fish (top) and weight of fish (bottom) in Area 3A.
+Percentage of the 2016 survey catch that would be discarded in Area 3A for sizelimits from 26 to 32 inches based on numbers of fish and weight of fish.
 For comparison, the percentage of the catch by sex greater than the current 32-inch minimum size limit is reported at the right margin.